msu-sp20-cosc458/lecture-21-automation-review/README.md

 (As an example, `get_chatbot_response("Hey <name>")` should return `"What's up!"`.)

+In Class: Fix the add function in `get_chatbot_response`.
+Create a unit test in `unit_tests.py` to verify it works.
-Fix the rest of the `get_chatbot_response` function and update the unit tests.
-The first unit test has been done for you.
+Homework: Fix the rest of the `get_chatbot_response` function and update the unit tests.

 ## Tips for getting started